DimitarAtanassov/arc-model-lab/docs/architecture.md

 ### Repositories

-`ModelRepository` and `InferenceRepository` translate between ORM rows and domain entities.
+`ModelRepository`, `InferenceRepository`, and `EvaluationResultRepository` translate between ORM rows and domain entities.
 They accept and return domain objects only; ORM types never leak past this boundary.
 Transaction control belongs to the caller: the service commits, and the request-scoped session rolls back on error.

+### EvaluationService

+Owns the scoring step, which runs after the inference row is committed.
+It builds the `arc-eval` request, calls the service through `ArcEvalClient` (in `clients/`), writes one `evaluation_results` row per returned metric, and returns an `EvaluationOutcome`.

+Scoring is best effort and never fails the request.
+A transport or schema error returns a `failed` outcome and stores nothing.
+A metric the caller named but `arc-eval` does not define is a caller error, surfaced as `404`.
+When no `arc-eval` URL is set, the service returns `skipped` without a call.
+The full outcome logic is in [dataflow.md](dataflow.md).

+`ArcEvalClient` (in `clients/`) is the outbound HTTP boundary.
+It keeps its own copy of the `arc-eval` request and response shapes, so a contract change shows up as a failing contract test instead of a silent break.

 ## Request lifecycle